5 Principles for Designing a Successful Governance Model for OT Cyber Security

 He knew that no governance model is perfect.
 Successful OT cyber security leaders take the time to understand the overall governance culture of their organizations and build a model that works with the flow, rather than trying to force-fit a theoretically better governance model.
 Then they address the gaps unique to that approach to ensure the limitations do not become hindrances.

 We have seen clients adapt to this situation in different ways.
-Some have created a shadow accounting system which aggregates spend from different business units into a holistic cybersecurity budget.
+Some have created a shadow accounting system that aggregates spending from different business units into a holistic cybersecurity budget.
 Others have established clear objectives and asked business units to achieve those objectives while managing their overall budgets in line with typical year-over-year increases, essentially making trade-offs of spending on cyber security vs. other items.
 Still, others manage security compliance at a plant-by-plant level and ensure that the budgets for the plants take into account cyber security as one key element of its metrics.

 Whether they use one of the models above or some alternative, organizations first need to gain visibility to total cyber security spend and second to align budget authority with security accountability to manage risk effectively.

-Successful operations organizations run on metrics, targets, detailed procedures, and tactical results monitored on hourly, daily and weekly basis.
+Successful operations organizations run on metrics, targets, detailed procedures, and tactical results monitored on an hourly, daily and weekly basis.
 All too often, cyber security objectives are subtle or aspirational: reduce vulnerabilities, identify potential malware, identify attackers, improve incident response by X%, etc. Successful OT cyber security approaches will work with the flow of operations management and transform these subtle objectives into very tactical targets and metrics that can be shown on simple red, yellow, green charts.

-One Verve customer adopted the NIST CSF as their cyber security framework and went to the next step and implemented a set of measures that could be tracked on a weekly, monthly and quarterly basis.
-Each control area had a set of targets and metrics (e.g., number of critical patches not deployed, number of machines without a backup in the past week, number of false positive alerts, time spent by operational personnel responding to false alarms, etc.).
+One Verve customer adopted the NIST CSF as their cyber security framework and went to the next step and implemented a set of measures that could be tracked on a weekly, monthly, and quarterly basis.
+Each control area had a set of targets and metrics (e.g., number of critical patches not deployed, number of machines without a backup in the past week, number of false-positive alerts, time spent by operational personnel responding to false alarms, etc.).

 Importantly, they treated the corporate SOC that was analyzing threat data as if it were an upstream supplier of material.
 They were held to targets relating to threat detection quality and timeliness.
 These data were shared regularly between operations and the SOC to ensure the teams had accountability to one another.
 When items were not “in the green” remediation plans were put in place, as they would be if it were a product quality or throughput metric.